Can Address the

 Kaye M. Shackford with Joseph E. Shackford

-For over twenty-two years, the Negotiating Solutions workshop has helped thousands of people throughout aviation/aerospace (and from our other infrastructure industries) craft far better agreements inside the organization and out into the marketplace.
+For over thirty-three years, the Negotiating Solutions® workshop has helped thousands of people throughout aviation/aerospace (and from our other infrastructure industries) craft far better agreements inside the organization and out into the marketplace.
 Now, as aviation companies worldwide realize they must change their cultures if they are to succeed, we're pleased to announce the publication of Charting A Wiser Course: How Aviation Can Address the Human Side of Change as a resource to their efforts.

 The business press is full of articles about the need for change.
 Heritage airlines must reinvent themselves to compete with Low Cost Carriers.
 Aircraft manufacturers need to integrate seamlessly with tiers of suppliers.
 Lean/Six Sigma efforts must incorporate the spirit of lean, not just the techniques.
 Businesses must change the relationship between employee groups and management.
 Even Southwest must assure it doesn't lose its cultural core as it enters a postHerb Kelleher era.